 Highlight Your Hotel's USP

-If you haven’t yet identified what your hotel’s unique selling propositions are, then start jotting these down even before writing your hotel’s website content.
-When gathering this information think about what guests most love about your hotel; whether it be the central location, your amenities, or/and helpful staff.
-Use online reviews left by former guests to determine what kind propositions are being raved about.
-Once you’ve identified the characteristics of what makes your hotel special, then be sure to highlight these USPs throughout your content.
-A good way to mention your hotel’s USP within the content is by painting a picture for your audience using descriptive words.
+If you haven't yet identified what your hotel's unique selling propositions are, then start jotting these down even before writing your hotel's website content.
+When gathering this information, think about what guests most love about your hotel, whether it be the central location, your amenities, or/and helpful staff.
+Use online reviews left by former guests to determine what kind of propositions are being raved about.
+Once you've identified the characteristics of what makes your hotel special, then be sure to highlight these USPs throughout your content.
+A great way to mention your hotel's USP within the content is by painting a picture for your audience using descriptive words.
 Make readers imagine themselves already staying at your hotel.
-Here’s a good example from Best Western Sunset Plaza Hotel that illustrates this:
+Here's an excellent example from the Best Western Sunset Plaza Hotel that illustrates this:

 "The Sunset Plaza Hotel is styled with a European decor featuring rural art pieces, stone fountains, and dressed in colorful floral arrangements that will make guests feel like they're in a small, Italian villa."

-Incorporating these 3 simple tips into your content marketing strategy is vital in attracting more prospective guest and driving relevant traffic to your hotel’s website.
-Be mindful that any content included on your website and social media should appeal to your target audience needs and interests.
+Incorporating these three simple tips into your content marketing strategy is vital in attracting more prospective guests and driving relevant traffic to your hotel's website.
+Be mindful that any content included on your website and social media should appeal to your target audience's needs and interests.
 Every piece of content should also provide value to the reader.
-With that said, use these tips to better convey your hotel’s story and inspire travel shoppers during the booking journey.
+With that said, use these tips to convey your hotel's story better and inspire travel shoppers during the booking journey.